yijia-aa/solotravelpartner/README.md

    ```

 2. **Set up API Key**:
+   - Get all the required plugins on your OnDemand platform.
-   - Replace `apiKey` with your valid API key from on-demand.io.
+   - Replace `apiKey` with your own API key from on-demand.io.

 3. **Run the Application**:
    - Open the `index.html` file in a browser, or serve it through a local server: